PoorlyDefinedBehaviour/raft-rs/README.md

 Elections timeouts are chosen randomly from the range like 150..300ms to ensure that split votes are rare and that hey are resolved quickly.

-Each candidate gets a randomized election timeout at the start of an election, and it waits for the timeout to elpase before starting the next section.
+Each candidate gets a randomized election timeout at the start of an election, and it waits for the timeout to elapse before starting a new election.

 ## Election restriction